dsifry/hrm-tuner/README-TESTING.md

 ### ✅ DO:
 - Type at your normal/fast speed
 - Make mistakes - they show where HRMs fail!
-- Type Part 11 really fast (flow state)
+- Type Part 12 really fast (flow state challenge)
 - Use your HRMs as you intend (even if they don't work yet)

 ### ❌ DON'T: